 The Attorney General is responsible for administering and enforcing the Immigration and Nationality Act of 1952, as amended (INA; 8 U.S.C.
 1101 et.
-Seq.), and all other laws pertaining to the immigration and naturalization of aliens.
-INS is the main agency responsible for administering and enforcing immigration laws.
-INS's responsibilities are split into two generally broad functions: (1) the processing of services and adjudication of benefits provided by immigration law, and (2) the enforcement of restrictions and limitations in immigration law.
+Seq.), and all other laws pertaining to the immigration and naturalization of aliens.8 INS was the main agency responsible for administering and enforcing immigration laws.9 INS's responsibilities were split into two generally broad functions: (1) the processing of services and adjudication of benefits provided by immigration law, and (2) the enforcement of restrictions and limitations in immigration law.

-INS's dual mission of providing immigration benefits (what is commonly referred to as its service mission) and enforcing immigration law is at the center of reorganization discussions.
-Some commentators contend that INS's dual mission is inherently conflictual in that the two roles have created two different cultures that often compete for the same resources.
-Additionally, commentators contend that increasing demands placed on INS (i.e., congressional mandates and administrative directives) have created mission overload, making it very difficult for INS to effectively carry out its functions.
+INS's dual mission of providing immigration benefits (what is commonly referred to as its service mission) and enforcing immigration law was at the center of reorganization discussions.
+Some commentators contended that INS's dual mission was inherently conflicting in that the two roles had created two different cultures that often competed for the same resources.
+Additionally, commentators contended that increasing demands placed on INS (i.e., congressional mandates and administrative directives) had created mission overload, which made it very difficult for INS to effectively carry out its functions.

-While INS is responsible for several database systems designed to carry out its service and enforcement functions,8 several studies conducted by the Government Accounting Office (GAO) have criticized INS for having antiquated databases and failing to integrate its systems.9 The reports are critical of INS's field and regional offices due to an absence of communication between the various offices.
-The reports are also critical of INS's continued use of paper for tracking most of its data functions.
-Other reviews conducted by DOJ's Office of Inspector General (OIG) have questioned the reliability of INS's information systems and the accuracy of the
+While INS was responsible for several database systems designed to carry out its service and enforcement functions, several studies conducted by the Government Accounting Office (GAO) criticized INS for having antiquated databases and failing to integrate its systems.10 The reports were critical of the then-INS's field and